waggle-sensor/pywaggle/README.md

 This module provides abstractions which simplify the design of scripts and plugins running on the [Waggle platform](https://github.com/waggle-sensor/waggle).

-## Requirements
+## Installation

-This module is written with Python 3 in mind.
+This module is developed for Python 3.
 It _may_ work fine with Python 2, but we don't specifically aim to support this.

-## Installation
+If you have both Python 2 and 3 installed, you may specify `pip3` rather than `pip` when following the steps below.

 ### Installing from Github